Eco-days in June: 5 World Environment Day , 8 World Oceans Day

 It is the most visited site inside Urban Haat.
 Plant survival of 76% was recorded.
 The number of butterfly species has increased to 16 species from 4 species since the establishment of the garden.
 However in the entire Urban Haat 28 butterfly species are now known which is seven times higher.
 The plants are tagged to impart knowledge about these to the visitors.

 LEC was appointed as a consultant to develop the butterfly and bird zone at GEV.
-LEC conducted a survey of bird and butterfly population at GEV, developed plan of the butterfly and bird zone plantation, suggested installations for the zones, developed educational materials like bird and butterfly brochure, 50 plant signages and 15 outdoor exhibits on birds and butterflies and conducted a training programme for the GEV staff.
+LEC conducted a survey of bird and butterfly population at GEV, developed plan of the butterfly and bird zone plantation, suggested installations for the zones, developed educational materials like bird and butterfly brochure, 50 plant signages and 15 outdoor exhibits on birds and butterflies for the GEV.
 Total 63 bird species from 37 families and 64 butterfly species from 5 families were recorded at GEV during the three months survey.